dendronhq/dendron-site/vault/dendron.ref.commands.md

 Become an environmentalist and keep Dendron sustainable

 This command takes you to Dendron's [Environmentalist](https://accounts.dendron.so/account/subscribe) plans.
 Environmentalists are users that can support Dendron financially through a monthly contribution.
-Environmentalist get access to insider builds, priority support, and access to exclusive dev channels.
+Environmentalist get access to Insiders builds, priority support, and access to exclusive dev channels.

 ### Paste File